Equity

 Sexuality & Gender Identity

-• LGBTQ+ patients frequently encounter bias, stigma, and poor provider understanding of their needs, especially trans and nonbinary individuals.
+• 2SLGBTQIA+ patients frequently encounter bias, stigma, and poor provider understanding of their needs, especially trans and nonbinary individuals.

 • Rare disease resources and clinical environments are rarely tailored with inclusive language or culturally competent care.